 "We are going to relentlessly pursue the highest standards in every facet of our program," states Scheffey.
 "These expectations not only include winning at the highest level on the field but also being recognized and respected for our hard work in the classroom while being an integral part of the surrounding community."

 Scheffey also has extensive club coaching experience, as he was a U-16 and U-18 head coach with FC York from October of 2009 through January 2013.
 He was also the head coach of Beach FC in Virginia Beach from May 2013 until March of 2015.

-Jim Mustard enters his seventh season as York’s goalkeeper coach.
+Jim Mustard enters his eighth season as York’s goalkeeper coach.
 Mustard has made a huge impact in on the program during his tenure on the Spartan bench.

 In addition to his coaching duties with the Spartan squad, Mustard serves as the Athletic Director at nearby York Country Day School while he is also the head girls goalkeeper coach for the Maryland Olympic Development program, the Region 1 ODP program, and the head goalkeeping coach for FC York.
 Prior to serving with the Green and White, Mustard was the Millersville University goalkeeper coach.
 Mustard also holds a USSF "B" coaching licesne and NSCAA National Goalkeeping Diploma.

-John Barton enters his first year on Mark Ludwig's Spartan men's soccer staff.
+John Barton enters his third year on the York College Spartan men's soccer staff.

 Barton played collegiate soccer at Shippensburg University from 1994-1997 and earned both a Bachelors degree in psychology and a Masters degree in Secondary Education counseling.

 Barton coached nine years of high school soccer in the York area at West York Area High School where he compiled a 115-40-11 record and earned the YAIAA Coach of the Year three times during his Bulldog tenure.
 Additionally, Barton coached an FC York's boy’s premier team from 2009-11.